LEGISLATIVE ROLE OF A VICTORIAN BUILDING SURVEYOR

 For more information about the directions to fix building work, please contact us or click here.

-An occupancy permit or certificate of final inspection is required upon completion of a building work undertaken in accordance with a building permit.
+An occupancy permit or certificate of final inspection is required upon completion of building work undertaken in accordance with a building permit.

 Before issuing an occupancy permit or a certificate of final inspection, we ensure all relevant items of compliance are resolved and a building is suitable for occupation.